 Thousands of people throughout Finland do voluntary work for the Cancer Society of Finland.
 Our volunteers are our vital asset.
 You can take part in the work of the CSF by joining a member association, making a donation or volunteering your time.
 We value all help.

-The Cancer Society of Finland consists of 12 provincial cancer societies and six national patient organisations.
+The Cancer Society of Finland consists of 12 regional cancer societies and six national patient organisations.
 The CSF maintains the Finnish Cancer Registry.
 The Finnish Cancer Foundation is a charitable organisation and the main private funder of cancer research in the country.